Last Updated on

 Mobile SEO, or mobile search engine optimization, is what you do to ensure your site is mobile friendly i.e., all of the above.
 It’s the stuff you do behind the scenes to ensure good times on the screens.

-Mobile SEO looks at things like:
+Your Mobile SEO strategy is to address things like:

 - Load time